probinso/b35d49ae6d7f8152a86c31ba189ff307/README.md

 # ComStore
 This is my solution to the Comscore programming challenge.
-The program is written in Python3 and relies on `python-xdg` and `argparse`.
+The program is written in Python3 and relies on
+- `python-xdg`
+- `argparse`.

 ```
 ./bin/store ./indata.psv